-- · Microsoft Hyper-V
+- Microsoft Hyper-V

+- Linux KVM

-- · LPAR (logical partition) on IBM AIX
+- LPAR (logical partition) on IBM AIX

 - nPAR (Hewlett-Packard hard partition with separate hardware facilities, each of which may also host vPARs)

 - Oracle VM

 - VMware

 - vPar (Hewlett-Packard software partition, a virtual machine)

 - Zone (non-global zones on Solaris 10 and later).

-(In addition, virtualization inventory can be collected by separate adapters for Citrix XenApp and XenDesktop, but this topic is focused only on inventory collection that may involve the ndtrack executable.)
+(In addition, virtualization inventory can be collected by separate adapters for Citrix Virtual Apps and Virtual Desktops (previously XenApp and XenDesktop), but this topic is focused only on inventory collection that may involve the ndtrack executable.)